IBMTechSales/liberty-containers-deployment-labs/2161_1-Deploy-Liberty-OCP/README.md

 ## 3.1  Explore the Containerfile used to build PlantsByWebSphere as a container image

-In the previous section, you used the **server.xml** to get the  application running on a local Liberty instance.
+In the previous section, you used the **server.xml** to get the  application running on a `local Liberty instance`.
 This was to show you how the Transformation Advisor **server.xml** file is used.
 If you are moving to Liberty in VMs as your new runtime, then you are done!

 However. if containers are to be your final destination, this section explores the Transformation Advisor migration bundle artifacts that accelerate application deployment to Lberty in containers.

 In the case of **`Simple`** applications, it is not necessary to carry out a separate step of deploying to a local Liberty instance at all.
-Instead, by using the Transformation Advisor migration bundle, you can deploy your application to Liberty running in a container all in one go.
+Instead, by using the Transformation Advisor migration bundle, you can deploy your application to **Liberty running in a container** all in one go.

 This is what we will do now.